ajayjavabigdata/spring-consul-boot/ReadMe.md

 Install Consul::
-Go to https://www.consul.io/downloads.html and for windows 64 version select  windows 64 and down load it. unzip the downloaded software to a folder go to the folder using cmd and cd command and run the below commands for consul agenet
+Go to https://www.consul.io/downloads.html and for windows 64 version select  windows 64 and download it. unzip the downloaded software to a folder go to the folder using cmd and cd command and run the below commands for consul agenet